-With more and more people joining fitness centres – becoming a personal trainer is a growth industry that's easy to get into without a university background.
+With more and more people joining fitness centers – becoming a personal trainer is a growth industry that’s easy to get into without a university background.

 As a personal trainer, you’ll be responsible for getting your own clients and discussing with them what they’re trying to achieve.
 You’ll then design a bespoke workout routine that meets their specifications and will then motivate them to do it.
 You’ll need to work safely, cleanly and professionally at all times.

 As a personal trainer, you’ll need to be in good shape and have a full grasp of most fitness techniques and routines.
 While there might not be too many career prospects, you could move into management or other similar roles.
 You may also be able to start your own business running bootcamps or add some other qualifications to increase your earnings, like becoming qualified to teach yoga or other classes.